-The college's noncredit, continuing education offerings are designed around seven areas: computers; health, fitness and recreation; general interest; professional growth; professional updating; arts and crafts; and skill development.
-Courses range from Electrical/Electronic Troubleshooting to Spanish Language, from BASIC Programming to Building Self-esteem.
-Participants attending 75 percent of course instructional time receive a certificate of attendance and Continuing Education Units (CEU).
+The college's noncredit, continuing education offerings are designed around such areas as business management and leadership, professional certification and in-service, communications, computers, technical training, finances, languages, health and recreation, arts and crafts, and general interest.
+Participants attending 75 percent of course instructional time receive a certificate of completion and Continuing Education Units (CEUs).
 The purpose of the CEU is to provide a measurable record of course participation in noncredit programs.
-The CEU does not automatically bring with it the approval of any organizational requirements.
-Individuals are responsible for determining approval from their professional group.
-Many continuing education courses are approved by the Ohio Department of Education for educational CEU's for teachers.
+Wayne College has also been approved to offer continuing education hours for social workers and counselors, real estate agents, and health care professionals.
+Most courses are also approved by the Ohio Department of Education for education CEUs for teacher recertification.

 Call Wayne College for a listing of current offerings.
 Upon receipt, you may register by telephone (Visa, MasterCard, or Discover only), by completing the accompanying form and mailing it with your check to the college, or in person.
 Wayne College is pleased to accept any suggestions for future courses or programs.
-If you have a course idea, or if you are interested in teaching a class, contact Russell O'Neill, Coordinator of Continuing Education at 216-684-8983 or toll free 800-221-8308.
+If you have a course idea, or if you are interested in teaching a class, contact Russell O'Neill, Coordinator of Continuing Education at 330-684-8983 or toll free 800-221-8308, ext.
+8983.